autocrypt/autocrypt/doc/features.rst

   tell each other how and when to encrypt to each other by attaching neccessary information along with mails.

-- **Implement and specify "Level 0" support in several MUAs in spring 2017.** Keep Level 0 minimal enough that it's easy for developers to adopt it and we can start to drive efforts from real-life experiences.
+- **Implement and specify "Level 0" support in several mail apps in spring 2017.** Keep Level 0 minimal enough that it's easy for developers to adopt it and we can start to drive efforts from real-life experiences.
-  Currently involved are developers from `K9/Android`_, `Enigmail`_, `Mailpile`_, `Bitmask/LEAP`_ and others who are interested to add support for OSX or write reference "MUA bots" in `Python`_ or `Go`_.
+  Currently involved are developers from `K9/Android`_, `Enigmail`_, `Mailpile`_, `Bitmask/LEAP`_ and others who are interested to add support for OSX or write reference "bots" in `Python`_ or `Go`_.

 .. _`K9/Android`: https://k9mail.github.io/
 .. _`Enigmail`: https://enigmail.net/